ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpot-api/SDKs/qsartoolbox-python-sdk.md

 ### QSAR Toolbox Model

-To take a prediction with any QsarToolBox model, you can use the `qsartoolbox_qsar_model_predict_sync` method as:
+To take a prediction with any QSAR Toolbox model, you can use the `qsartoolbox_qsar_model_predict_sync` method as:

 ```python
 prediction = jaqpot.qsartoolbox_qsar_model_predict_sync(